-- (1) The Client Departments shall utilize all applicable City Contracts and shall otherwise be in accordance with the Procurement Policy. - (2) For procurements where there are no applicable City Contracts, - (a) the Request for Proposals process is to be used for Goods and/or Services with an estimated procurement value of \$10,000 or greater and where comprehensive technical Specifications cannot be fully defined or specified, or when alternate methods are being sought to perform a certain function or service, at the time of the request; - (b) the Request for Proposals process must be implemented through Centralized Procurement; - (c) the Request for Proposals shall be issued and awarded in accordance with the RFP procedures as determined by the City's Director of Financial Services & Corporate Controller; - (d) the Request for Proposals shall clearly set out the evaluation criteria and weightings upon which an award of the Request for Proposals may be made.
-Subject to minor variations as may be approved by the Manager of Procurement, the evaluation methodologies that may be employed, are: - (i) FIXED PRICE.
+- (1) The Client Departments shall utilize all applicable City Contracts and shall otherwise be in accordance with the Procurement Policy. - (2) For procurements where there are no applicable City Contracts, - the Request for Proposals process is to be used for Goods and/or Services with an estimated procurement value of \$10,000 or greater and where comprehensive technical Specifications cannot be fully defined or specified, or when alternate methods are being sought to perform a certain function or service, at the time of the request; - (b) the Request for Proposals process must be implemented through Centralized Procurement; - (c) the Request for Proposals shall be issued and awarded in accordance with the RFP procedures as determined by the City's Director of Financial Services & Corporate Controller; - (d) the Request for Proposals shall clearly set out the evaluation criteria and weightings upon which an award of the Request for Proposals may be made.
+The evaluation methodologies that may be employed, unless specific Council approval is obtained for a particular procurement, are: - (i) FIXED PRICE.
 The City establishes a fixed dollar value for the award, and the Bids consist of only a technical Bid for that fixed dollar value.
 The City evaluates the technical Bids received against the evaluation criteria and weightings set out in the RFP.
 The award shall be made to the highest scoring vendor; or - (ii) PRICE PER POINT.
 The evaluation of the RFP will utilize a multi-step evaluation process.
 The City evaluates the technical Bids received against the evaluation criteria and weightings set out in the RFP.
 For those technical Bids that successfully meet the benchmark score stipulated in RFP, the City will open the price Bid received.
 The City will then calculate the price per point for each Bid meeting the technical benchmark score and the award will be made to the vendor with the lowest price per point; or - (iii) COMBINATION OF TECHNICAL AND PRICE SCORES.
 The RFP will utilize a multi-step evaluation process.
 The City evaluates the technical Bids received against the evaluation criteria and weightings set out in the RFP.
 For those technical Bids that successfully meet the benchmark score stipulated in RFP, the City will open the price Bid received and score the price based on a predetermined calculation set out in the RFP.
 The price weighting must be a minimum of 25 percent of the technical weighting.
 Only the General Manager of the Client Department may approve a price weighting of less than 25 percent of the technical weighting.
 A total evaluation score will be determined by adding the technical score and the price score.
-The award shall be made to the highest scoring vendor; or

-(iv) LOWEST PRICED BID MEETING TECHNICAL BENCHMARK SCORE.
+The award shall be made to the highest scoring vendor; or - (iv) LOWEST PRICED BID MEETING TECHNICAL BENCHMARK SCORE.
 The RFP will utilize a multi-step evaluation process.
-The City evaluates the technical Bids received against the evaluation criteria and weightings set out in the RFP.
+The City evaluates the technical Bids received against the evaluation criteria and weightings Procurement Policy for the City of Hamilton Approved By City Council On: March 9, 2016 Page 29 of 50 set out in the RFP.
 For those technical Bids that successfully meet the benchmark score stipulated in the RFP, the City will open the price Bid received.
 The award shall be made to the vendor who has successfully met the technical benchmark score and has the lowest priced Bid.